usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 adhere to the requirements of Title III of the E-Government Act, entitled the *Federal Information Security Modernization Act* [[FISMA]](#FISMA), and related NIST standards and guidelines.
 FISMA directs Federal agencies to develop, document, and implement agency-wide programs to provide security for the information and systems that support the agency's operations and assets.
-This includes the security authorization of IT systems that support digital authentication.
-NIST recommends that non-Federal entities implementing these guidelines follow equivalent standards of security management, security authorization, and accreditation (SA&A) to ensure the secure operations of their digital systems.
+This includes the security authorization and accreditation (SA&A) of IT systems that support digital authentication.
+NIST recommends that non-Federal entities implementing these guidelines follow equivalent standards to ensure the secure operations of their digital systems.